Hedge Funds and Funds of Hedge Funds

 Fees are very high: an asset management fee of 1% to 2% and a performance fee of 20% or more of profits above a benchmark.

-It may be difficult to value a hedge fund because of illiquidity of its investments and lack of a secondary market for the shares.
+Hedge funds are hard to value due to illiquidity of their investments and the lack of a secondary market for their shares.
 Moreover, hedge fund managers have significant discretion in valuing their securities.
-Understand a fund's valuation process and know the extent to which a fund's securities are valued by independent sources.
+Understand a fund's valuation process and know if a fund's securities are valued by independent sources.

 Few hedge funds do much better than the average mutual fund, especially after subtracting fees.
 The best hedge funds limit new money to maintain returns.